 The real reason for using a graphic is to add some flavor to the text that is on the slide.
 It gives the audience visual variety, which keeps their attention raised.
 A good choice of graphic can make a point come alive in the audience’s mind.
 A poor choice of graphic will leave the audience wondering what the point really is since the graphic is inconsistent with the message.
 I once saw a presentation where a picture of the Eiffel Tower in Paris, France was on a slide.
 It was a beautiful picture, but it had absolutely nothing to do with what was being spoken.
 Make sure you carefully select each graphic to match the point you are making on that particular slide.
 I spend far longer choosing a graphic than I do typing in the text.

 With the wide availability of photos, using clip art is seen as outdated and will cause the audience to think less of you as a presenter.
-If you don’t want to use photographs, select vector drawings from a source like istockphoto.com.
-These drawings are much higher quality than the amateur looking clip art that audiences have come to dislike.
+If you don’t want to use photographs, select vector drawings.
+You can use vector icons as I describe in this article (also contains a method to convert vector files into a format PowerPoint can use) or select vector drawings from a source like istockphoto.com.
+These drawings are much higher quality than the amateur looking clip art that audiences have come to dislike and they can be scaled without distortion.

 The most common graphic used on presentation slides is a photograph.
 This can be a digital photo you have taken, a print you have scanned, a photo you have downloaded, or a photo supplied in your presentation software package.
 Select photos that others are not commonly using.
-The Microsoft Office Online Media Library is a good source for photos.
 Pay attention to colors of the photo to make sure they contrast well with your slide background so they can be seen.
 With photographs, you also need to be aware of the emotional impact that a photo has.
 Unlike clip art, photographs evoke a direct emotional response when shown, they bypass the logic center of our brains.
 The emotional response tends to be stronger for photos of people than it does for photos of inanimate objects, although there are exceptions.
 Be careful in using photos that may evoke strong positive or negative emotional responses to make sure that you want that emotion to be in the audience at that point in your presentation.

 When you are selecting or taking a digital photograph, one concern is what resolution do I need?
 If the photo is only being used on a presentation slide, you do not need a high resolution image, a 1024x768 image is fine.
 If the photo will also be used in a print publication, you will need a much higher resolution and it is best to ask the print production staff what resolution they prefer.
 If you have a high resolution photo that you want to use on your presentation slide, try to have the resolution reduced in a graphic program before you insert the image.
 A high resolution image takes a lot of disk space to store and inserting a large image file in your presentation will make your presentation file very large and run more slowly.